zynomon/initrc/README.md

     W2 --> G["Boot Complete"]
 ```

 Making the boot very faster..
 instead of running one service at a time
 another of the idea is to have a unified init system and changing init system in linux should be easy as if changing login manager , like making some api instead of specified init would be the best choice

+the core tech behind it gonna be c++